Treasury nominee Mnuchin was Trump's top fundraiser

 WASHINGTON (AP) — Steven Mnuchin, President-elect Donald Trump’s expected choice to be the nation’s 77th treasury secretary, has had a long history as a successful financial executive and a shorter but significant period in a job that ushered him into Trump’s inner circle: head of Trump’s campaign finance operation.

 When Mnuchin, 53, was chosen by Trump as his national finance director in May, he told The Associated Press that the two men had been friends for 15 years.
-Through his work as finance chairman, Mnuchin grew close to Trump’s children and son-in-law, Jared Kushner — a top adviser to Trump — and worked with them on fundraising events.
+Through his work as finance chairman, Mnuchin (pronounced meh’NEW’-chen) is close to Trump’s children and son-in-law, Jared Kushner — a top adviser to Trump — and worked with them on fundraising events.

 A person familiar with Trump’s decision said Tuesday that the president-elect will nominate Mnuchin to the Treasury position.
 The person would only discuss the nomination on condition of anonymity because the person was not authorized to reveal it ahead of the official announcement.